abdalraheemmokhtar/abdalraheemmokhtar.github.io/_posts/2021-08-1-progress.md

 <img src="https://images.unsplash.com/photo-1516321497487-e288fb19713f?ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&ixlib=rb-1.2.1&auto=format&fit=crop&w=750&q=80" alt="less is more" width="500" height="500"/>

 ## Final thoughts
-This is the first real post in this blog I hope you enjoyed this post feel free to reach out to me if you have any comments.
+This is the first real post in this blog I hope you enjoyed this post and found it useful, feel free to reach out to me if you have any comments.
 I'll try to publish this posts more often.